aaronbloomfield/ics/hws/hw-rootkits.md

 **Kernel level rootkit:** Recall that a Linux kernel level rootkit installs a loadable kernel module (LKM) that gives the attacker more privileges on the compromised machine.
 We are going to build such a module here.
 There are two tasks to be done for the kernel level rootkit aspect of this assignment.

 Follow [this tutorial at 0x00SEC](https://0x00sec.org/t/kernel-rootkits-getting-your-hands-dirty/1485).
-This will require that you read two sub-tutorials ([1](http://derekmolloy.ie/writing-a-linux-kernel-module-part-1-introduction/) and [2](http://derekmolloy.ie/writing-a-linux-kernel-module-part-2-a-character-device/)).
+It is not necessary to read the two sub-tutorials ([1](http://derekmolloy.ie/writing-a-linux-kernel-module-part-1-introduction/) and [2](http://derekmolloy.ie/writing-a-linux-kernel-module-part-2-a-character-device/)), if you do not want to.
 This rootkit will allow you to gain root access on the machine from a non-root user.
-Note: the sub-tutorials should be used to understand what is happening on [the main tutorial at 0x00SEC page](https://0x00sec.org/t/kernel-rootkits-getting-your-hands-dirty/1485); they do not all compile at this point.
+Note: the sub-tutorials (if you want to read them) should be used to understand what is happening on [the main tutorial at 0x00SEC page](https://0x00sec.org/t/kernel-rootkits-getting-your-hands-dirty/1485); they do not all compile at this point.

 A few notes from those tutorials: